British Sign Language

 Mhairi was part of our Mentoring Programme for 2019.
 She developed her play The Politics of White Stuff:

 Spring 2018 and Scotland is at a standstill because of snow.
 Climate change is flaunting her capabilities, but the politics of this issue spread much further than government level.
 The play follows school janitor, Audrey, and her battle against the council's 'red tape' when faced with the dilemma of caring for a 6-year-old boy who has been dropped off in her school playground.
 It questions our morals and poses the debate between what is right, and what is just politics gone mad.

-Mhairi will be mentored by Morna Pearson.
+Mhairi was mentored by Morna Pearson.